a-rustacean/font-icons-scraper/README.md

 The tool will start extracting SVG icons from the font files, providing you with individual SVG files for each icon.
 You can customize the extraction behavior or specify font files as needed within the code.

+> \[!Caution]
+> The css files may be subject to copyright, this software's owner is not responsible for any bad use of it.

 ## Uninstall